cabhijith/Fake-News/README.md

 <b>Currently trying to host it as a website and provide a real service</b>

 Have more ideas?
-Contace me ASAP
+Contact me ASAP

 Contact me here: cabhijith001@gmail.com